Essays

 Stage Six: Structure and Draft

-A case study essay follows a standard academic structure, though exact formats vary by discipline.
-The core elements are: introduction (research question, thesis, signposting), background and context (the case’s history and setting), methodology (how you selected the case and collected data), findings (what the evidence shows), analysis/discussion (what it means in relation to theory), and references.
+A case study essay follows a standard academic structure: introduction (research question, thesis, signposting), background and context, methodology, findings, analysis/discussion, and references.
 Some disciplines also require a recommendations section.
 The methodology section is one area where case study essays differ most from standard essays — you must explicitly justify your case selection and data collection approach.
-Mastering transitions between these sections is essential — the reader must understand how background leads to findings, and findings lead to analysis, without narrative gaps.

 7